Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/dryrun.md

 > [!IMPORTANT]
 > Run the following commands on the Jetson over the ssh connection.

-First make sure all necessary UART devices are present:
+First make sure all necessary devices are present:
 ```bash
 ls /dev/serial/by-id/
 ```